Chart Color Schemes

 Hampton Park - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hampton Park - West has a high level of cultural diversity, with 57.4% of its residents speaking a language other than English at home and 56.3% born overseas.
-Christianity is the predominant religion in Hampton Park - West, making up 42.9% of the population.
+Hampton Park - West has a high level of cultural diversity, with 57.4% of its population speaking a language other than English at home and 56.3% born overseas.
+Christianity is the predominant religion in Hampton Park - West, accounting for 42.9% of people.
 However, Islam is significantly overrepresented compared to Greater Melbourne's average, comprising 18.8% of Hampton Park - West's population.

 Frequently Asked Questions - Diversity